List of WAFL Women's premiers

-This page is a complete chronological listing of WAFL Women's premiers.
-WAFL Women's (WAFLW) is the major state-level women's Australian rules football league in Western Australia.
-Currently have the most premierships in the competition, having won three titles.
+This page is a complete chronological list of the WAFL Women's premiers.
+The WAFL Women's (WAFLW) is the major state-level women's Australian rules football league in Western Australia.
+After a finals series, culminating in a Grand Final, the winning team is awarded the premiership cup, and determined to be the premiers for that season.
+Currently and have the most premierships in the competition, having won three titles each.

+The Lou Knitter Medal is presented to the player judged best afield in the WAFLW Grand Final.

 List of premiers

 The following is a list of premiers and the grand final results.